 We'll need both your router IP address and name server IP.
 We can find this information by running a few commands in a terminal on the Pi.
-Remote into the Pi using SSH or open a terminal window from within Raspbian.
+Remote into the Pi using SSH or open a terminal window from within Raspberry Pi OS.

 To find your router IP address, enter the following command:

 The router IP address will appear after the text "default via"—take note of it.
 The name server can be found in the resolv.conf file.
 Open it using the following command.

 Take note of the name server IP address and close the file with CTRL + X.

 The static IP is set by adding it to a file on the Raspberry Pi.
 In the terminal window, run the following command to edit the dhcpcd.conf file.

 This document has a few lines of code that can be activated by removing the